sungmen999/CassiaSDKGuideClone/Getting-Started.md

 Now you can operate your router to do certain tasks with your Bluetooth devices through the RESTful API.

 ### [Access Local Router](#access-local-router)
 Your application can access local Cassia routers directly (usually in the same network), instead of through Cassia AC.
-Please turn on Local RESTful API in advance, according to chapter 2
+Please turn on Local RESTful API in advance according to [Two Sets of RESTful APIs](https://github.com/CassiaNetworks/CassiaSDKGuide/wiki/Cassia-Router-Overview#two-sets-of-restful-apis).

-Below is an example of running the RESTful API in a web browser to access a Cassia router in a local network for debugging purpose.
+Below is an example of running the RESTful API in a web browser to access the Cassia router in a local network for debugging purpose.

 <br />